AreaNovi/hello-world/README.md

 # hello-world
 Training repository

-This repository is intended to experiment and learn about GitHub.
+This repository has been created to experiment and learn about GitHub.